How did Mussolini rise to power?

 Then, on the 28th of October, the Blackshirts armed themselves and marched into Rome.

-The current government was not prepared for this, and no-one was sure what was happening.
+The sitting government was not prepared for this, and no-one was sure what was happening.

 The Italian government at the time was a constitutional monarchy.
 This meant that while they had a king, called Victor Emmanuel III, they also had a prime minister and a parliament.